-- A. SAFETY PRECAUTIONS.
+A. SAFETY PRECAUTIONS.
 The manual is designed to provide adequate instructions for the safe and efficient installation, operation, or maintenance of the pump.
 Failure or neglect to properly install, operate, or maintain the pump may result in personal injury, property damage, or unnecessary damage to the pump.
-This manual must be read and understood both by the installing personnel and the responsible trained personnel/operators prior to installation and operation, and it must always be kept close to the location of the pumping unit for easy access. - B. SUMMARY OF SAFETY MARKING.
+This manual must be read and understood both by the installing personnel and the responsible trained personnel/operators prior to installation and operation, and it must always be kept close to the location of the pumping unit for easy access.

+B. SUMMARY OF SAFETY MARKING.
 The safety instructions contained in this manual follow specific ATEX safety marking where non-observance of the instruction will cause a hazard is specially marked with the symbol:

-This symbol indicates explosive atmosphere marking according to ATEX.
-It is used in safety instructions where noncompliance in the hazardous area would cause the risk of an explosion.
+used in safety instructions where noncompliance in the hazardous area would cause the risk of an explosion.